 - This amazing Angels with Filthy Souls poster is sadly no longer for sale, but I’m just putting it out here because it’s so cool.
 (Related: an oral history on the film-within-a-film.
 I told you this movie is the gift that keeps on giving!)

-I also made a Wet Bandits cocktail with an adaptation of my spiced cranberries, fresh oranges, orange vodka, and seltzer.
+For a Wet Bandits cocktail, try this adaptation of my spiced cranberries, fresh oranges, orange vodka, and seltzer.
 Double the cranberries, add the zest of 1 large orange in large strips, 1 750ml bottle of orange vodka, and 2 liters of orange or cranberry seltzer.
 Crowbars up!

 And to make the experience even more memorable, print out screengrabs from the movie and add the appropriate quote.

 - Cheese pizza: “A lovely cheese pizza, just for me.”
 Bonus: cover your pizza boxes with Little Nero’s logos like we did!

 - Sausage, olives, and onion pizzas, AKA the ones Kevin didn’t want to eat